brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 explained in great detail in the official ARM documentation so I won't repeat all of that.
 This section provides a quick summary of the write transaction.

-* The source sends an 8-bit write request.
+* The source sends an 8-bit write request consisting of:
     * A start bit (1)
     * The AP/DP select bit.
 0 means writing to a DP register, 1 means writing to an AP register.
     * The write bit (0)